-He had spent months hunting for the right land to build his first U.S. station along the coasts of New York, Rhode Island, Connecticut and Massachusetts.
-He looked for a remote spot, but not too far from drinking water, labor, supplies, a rail line and a hotel.
+He had spent months hunting for the right land on which to build his first U.S. station.
+He searched along the coasts of New York, Rhode Island, Connecticut and Massachusetts.
+He wanted a remote spot, but not too far from drinking water, labor, supplies, a rail line and a hotel.

 In February 1901, Marconi arrived in Provincetown with his assistants.
 A Cape Codder named Ed Cook showed them around in his wagon.
 Cook was a wrecker, someone who salvaged shipwrecks.